The Neverending Story of the Eternal Wormhole and the Noisy Sycamore: Perfect size winding and the learned Hamiltonian

-The team of researchers then pondered: What is the most simplified Hamiltonian that preserves the gravitational physics of the original SYK model?
-How many qubits do we need to simulate this Hamiltonian on a quantum device?
-It was shown that $N = 10$ was sufficient to produce the traversable wormhole behavior.
-The team employed learning techniques to construct a sparsified version of the SYK model. \emph{Sparsification} reduces the complexity of the system.
+But one cannot simulate such a dense SYK model on a noisy quantum devide.
+So Jafferis and his team asked: what is the most simplified Hamiltonian that preserves the gravitational physics of the dense SYK model?
+How many qubits do we need to simulate this Hamiltonian on a quantum device? \emph{Sparsification} reduced the complexity of the dense SYK model.
+It was shown via classical techniques that an $N = 10$ SYK model was sufficient to produce the traversable wormhole behavior, and its ground state was close to a TFD state.
+But the team employed classical learning techniques to find a sparser and smaller version of the $N = 10$ SYK model because this model requires too many gates (millions of gates) to be feasible on a Google Sycamore chip.
+The team constructed an analog of a neural network, backpropagated over the Hamiltonian coefficients, and applied regularization, interpreting the Hamiltonian coefficients as neural network weights.

-A simplified learned Hamiltonian was constructed.
-Its ground state was close to a TFD state.
-Techniques from machine learning (and a kind of approximation called \emph{Trotterization}) were applied to optimize the procedure.
-The techniques were performed on a classical computer.
-The sparsification procedure reduced the SYK model to a sparse $N = 10$ SYK model.
-"We choose $q = 4$" fermions interacting with $N$ other fermions of the simplified version of the SYK Hamiltonian, "and demonstrate gravitational physics at sufficiently small $N$", where $N = 7$.
-Since "The wormhole teleportation protocol also introduces a pair of entangled qubits, i.e., a reference qubit that is entangled with the injected qubit", then "the total circuit has $9$ qubits".
-Hence, the sparsified SYK model was experimentally realized with $N = 9$ qubits \cite{Jafferis}.

-It should be mentioned that at about the same time, Susskind and a team of researchers were working on what seems like a bigger project, a sparse SYK model that recovers the global physics of ordinary SYK models.
-In particular, at low temperatures, their model exhibits a gravitational sector that is maximally chaotic.
-The sparsity of the model, so writes the team, "considerably reduces the cost of quantum simulation algorithms".
-This, so claims the team, makes their sparse SYK model "the most efficient currently known route to simulate a holographic model of quantum gravity".
-The team of researchers add: "On a practical level, sparse systems typically admit much more efficient computer simulations—both classical and quantum.
-By significantly reducing the resources needed to simulate black holes in holographic models of quantum gravity, these results bring us closer to the goal of studying 'quantum gravity in the lab'" \cite{Xu}.